tingletech/ead_basic_xslt/README.md

 `xsltproc -o ead_file.html ead_entry.xslt ead_file.xml`

-This set of XSLT 1.0 stylesheets should turn any EAD into HTML, whether it is an EAD 2002 Schema or an EAD 2002 DTD.
+This set of XSLT 1.0 + EXSLT stylesheets should turn any EAD into HTML, whether it is an EAD 2002 Schema or an EAD 2002 DTD.

  * `ead_entry.xslt` pulls it all together
  * `ead.html.xsl` has the main EAD to HTML logic mode="ead"